smithk/cidre/0.1/README.md

 About
 -----
 CIDRE is a general illumination correction method for optical microscopy.
 It is designed to correct collections of images by building a model of the illumination distortion directly from the image data.
 Larger image collections provide more robust corrections.
-Details of the method are described in [].
+Details of the method are described in

+1. K. Smith, Y. Li, F. Ficcinini, G. Csucs, A. Bevilacqua, and P. Horvath, [CIDRE: an illumination-correction method for optical microscopy](https://www.nature.com/articles/nmeth.3323), _Nature Methods_, 12, pages404–406 (2015)

 Contents
 --------